臨済宗 • 祖的山 光林禅寺

-Completed in 2018, Korinji is one of the few traditional Rinzai Zen Buddhist training monasteries in the West...and the newest.
-Located about 60 miles from Madison, Wisconsin the monastery is owned and maintained by The Korinji Foundation, a federally recognized not-for-profit charity, and funded by a grassroots network of donors from around the world.
-Korinji is the spiritual center of our community and hosts many of its events.
+Korinji is a Rinzai Zen Buddhist training monastery in North America, located about 50 miles from Madison, Wisconsin USA.
+The monastery is maintained by The Korinji Foundation, a federally recognized not-for-profit charity, and funded by a grassroots network of donors from around the world.
+Korinji is the spiritual center of our larger Korinji Rinzai Zen Community.

-Aside from full-time residential monastic practice, Korinji offers frequent events including sesshin (intensive retreats) as well as open house days when you can tour the monastery.
+There are eight intensive retreats (sesshin) a year at Korinji, which are also open to guests.
+Aside from full-time residential monastic practice and retreats, Korinji offers many events such as open house days when you can tour the monastery.
 See our Events page for upcoming dates and to RSVP.

 Visitors to Korinji are welcome by appointment.
 Please contact us to set up a visit and meet our abbot.